MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

 * stack traces and registers information for each stack frame
 * memory information

-    * the whole memory if possible
+    * the whole memory, if possible
     * otherwise, get the *hot sections*

         * BSP and Java heap and stack